RohanIAzad/da-Vinci-Xi-Live-tumor-detection/README.md

 If you want to look at where the tumors are in the original images refer to "Label draft.pptx".

 In "Partial robotic nephrectomy cropped photos" there are 44 images.
 30 images were extracted into training set, 9 images were extracted into validation set, 5 images were extracted into test set.
+Since the images will be extracted from the cropped photos folders everything from the Image dataset folder copy (classification) will be copied into Thesis data(1st), Thesis data(2nd) and Thesis data(3rd).